paymill/paymill-documentation/guides/sofort/testing-with-sofort.html.md

 menuTitle: "Testing"
 type: "guide"
 status: "published"
-menuOrder: 4
+menuOrder: 3
 ---

 If you'd like to test Sofort, you can do so with Paymill Test keys!
 Please be aware that when using **Test Keys** no transactions will be executed.
 You only simulate the behavior of our system in a live environment.

 First of all, exactly as in Live mode you must create a checksum.
-This is done via our API and as identification your test private API key is required.
+This is done via our API and as identification your **test private API key** is required.
 The call looks like this:

 ```bash
 curl https://api.paymill.com/v2.1/checksums \